 - For you to practice material

 - Not required, no direct impact on grades

 - Can do in study groups, individually, etc.

 - All practices are on eLearn

 - Automatically graded for quick feedback

 - These questions are easier than exam questions

 Quizzes

 - Why?

 - Reinforce what you have learned

 - Early progress indicator

 - What to expect?

 - 1 hour each

-- Context based
+- Hosted online

-- Long format
+- Calculation-based

 - Extracting information from a situation

 - Problem solving